Is Seattle’s Single-Family Zoning Disappearing?

 Seattle’s Changing Neighborhoods

-This, along with the zoning changes that occurred with the recent light rail expansion plan, is resulting in a lower amount of single-family zoning in Seattle neighborhoods where there were no such thing as townhomes before.
+Along with zoning changes that occurred with the recent light rail expansion plan, all of this has resulted in a slightly lower amount of single-family zoning in Seattle neighborhoods.

 The Implications of Zoning Changes